pulumi/pulumi-hugo/themes/default/content/templates/kubernetes/aws/index.md

 # The content below is meant help you get started and to serve as a guide to work by.
 Feel free to adjust it needed for your template.
 ---

 The AWS Kubernetes template creates an infrastructure as code project in your favorite language and deploys a managed Kubernetes cluster to AWS.
-It deploys an [Amazon EKS cluster]({{< relref "/registry/packages/eks/api-docs/cluster" >}}) that provides a managed Kubernetes control plane and nodes.
-The nodes run on an [Amazon EC2 instance]({{< relref "/registry/packages/awsx/api-docs/ec2" >}}) connected to a private subnet in a [VPC]({{< relref "/registry/packages/awsx/api-docs/ec2/vpc" >}}).
-The template also deploys Internet-facing load balancers connected to public subnets.
+The architecture includes a VPC with public and private subnets and deploys an [Amazon EKS cluster]({{< relref "/registry/packages/eks/api-docs/cluster" >}}) that provides a managed Kubernetes control plane.
+Kubernetes worker nodes are deployed on private subnets for improved security.
+Load balancers created by workloads deployed on the EKS cluster will be automatically created in the public subnets.
 The template generates a complete infrastructure as code program to give you a working project out of the box that you can customize easily and extend to suit your needs.

 ![An architecture diagram of the Pulumi AWS Kubernetes template](./architecture.png)